- WRTG A111 Introduction to Composition (3)

 Remote Exams are available to students who are unable to physically test at the University of Alaska Anchorage, Advising and Testing Center.
 Additional proctor fees may be required for students testing at distance testing facilities.
 See the Advising and Testing Center for details.

 The Pre-Admission Exam can be taken once every 6 months and the highest score in the last 36 months will be used for ranking.
-Previously completed HESI results can still be used through July 1, 2020, or until they expire, whichever comes first.

 Special Note: Please ensure that you use the same name for this test or include the exam name under